Explicit birational geometry of determinantal quartic 3-folds: Mori Program for , with a semicanonical curve

 \subsection{Birational models of $X$.}

 We now describe the birational models of $X$ induced by each SLBD chamber in $\MOV(X)$.
 The only difference with Theorem \ref{teorema1} is written in the following lemma.

 \begin{lem} Let $f_0 : X\to Y_0\subset\PP^4$ be the morphism induced by the linear system $|\!-\!K_X|$.
-Then $f_0$ is $2:1$ onto a quadric threefold. \end{lem} \begin{proof} Since the ideal of the curve $C$ is generated by quartics (Lemma \ref{lem::genInDegX}), then $f_0$ is a morphism.
-Let us argue that it is two-to-one.
+Then $f_0$ is generically $2:1$ onto a quadric threefold. \end{lem} \begin{proof} Since the ideal of the curve $C$ is generated by quartics (Lemma \ref{lem::genInDegX}), then $f_0$ is a morphism.
+Let us argue that it is generically $2:1$.

 Consider a hyperelliptic curve $C'\subset\PP^3$ of bidegree $(2,4)$ in a smooth quadric surface.
-Given two quartic surfaces $F$ and $F^{\prime}$, without common components and containing $C^{\prime}$, we have that $F\cap F^{\prime}=C'\cup C$, where $C$ is a semicanonical curve of degree $10$ and genus $11$.
+Given two quartic surfaces $F$ and $F^{\prime}$, without common components and containing $C^{\prime}$, by \cite{vite}*{Thm.
+4.1} we have that $F\cap F^{\prime}=C'\cup C$, where $C$ is a semicanonical curve of degree $10$ and genus $11$.
 Furthermore, every semicanonical curve is obtained in this fashion.

 Observe that